Calton Hill, New Zealand: Surrounding areas

 Calton Hill shares its immediate borders with suburbs of Corstorphine, Concord and Burnside (separated by farmland), and Caversham and Maryhill (separated by partially forested, partially populated south facing hill slopes of the Caversham Valley).
 Calton Hill also shares borders with the small suburb of Lookout Point to the north.
-The 3.4 ha Caversham Forest Reserve is located as part of this area.
+The 3.4 ha Caversham Valley Forest Reserve is located as part of this area.
 Purchased by the Dunedin City Council in 1994 with the assistance of the Royal Forest and Bird Protection Society, it is home to various native bird and invertebrate species, including one species of velvet worm believed to be endemic to the Dunedin area.

 Residential areas in New Zealand are often not clearly defined, and suburban boundaries often overlap and change depending on subjective understandings.
 It is unclear whether residents within the geographical area of Calton Hill identify with Calton Hill as the community they belong to, or Lookout Point, Caversham, or Corstophine.